Back to Blog

 One of the significant enhancements in the release of TNSR software 24.10 is the addition of VPF, a stateful packet filter which supports filtering and NAT tasks in a more robust and flexible manner than the similar features native to the VPP dataplane.
 With VPF, NAT and ACLs now work together in the same system.
 This allows much greater flexibility in configuring NAT and filter rules, and increased stability for NAT.

 Although the existing dataplane NAT will be deprecated in the future, it remains in this release.
-Because VPF replaces the previous NAT and ACL functions, the two are not intended to work together.
+One of the many drawbacks of the existing NAT and ACL plugins is that they do not work together.
+We addressed this shortcoming in VPF.
 All TNSR users are encouraged to switch to the new VPF system.
 Consult our conversion documentation for more information.

 Configure VPF